 Average Temperature (December to March): mid-70s F high, 53-66°F low

 With the warmest temperatures on our list, Florida is the ideal destination for a winter road trip.
-It also happens to be one of the best times of the year visit the area, so take advantage of it!
+It also happens to be one of the best times of the year to visit the area, so take advantage of it!

 Here, you’ll find diverse cultures, a thriving arts scene, delicious food, pristine ocean beaches… and plenty of nightlife.
 Walk through the bustling streets past historic homes with Spanish words and Caribbean music floating into your ears—a unique experience you don’t often get to have anywhere else in the US.